Music

 Interests and research

-I produced the first edition of William Hayes’ Orpheus and Euridice in modern notation, which saw the first modern live performance of the work in Queens’ Chapel in 2022.
+I produced the first edition of William Hayes’ Orpheus and Euridice in modern notation, which saw the first modern live performance of the work in Queens’ Chapel in 2022 (see below).

 Productions